 1. Call 911.

 Since rideshare companies treat their drivers as independent contractors, each driver is responsible for maintaining their own automobile insurance in compliance with the company’s rules and regulations.
-Many of these drivers are reluctant to contact the authorities in the event of a crash since it will affect their insurance premiums, driver’s status and licensure.
+Many of these drivers are reluctant to contact the authorities in the event of a crash since it will affect their insurance premiums, driver’s status, and licensure.
 However, receiving care for injuries after an automobile accident is nearly impossible if the accident was never reported to the authorities.
-In spite of what your driver says, in spite of if you feel pretty okay, insist on calling the police in the event of an accident.
+Despite what your driver says, despite if you feel pretty okay, insist on calling the police in the event of an accident.

 2. Report the accident in the app.

 In the wake of difficult accident reporting procedures, both Uber and Lyft now have in-app accident reporting processes that begin with the push of a button.
 Customer service in both cases will walk you through what happens next, assist you in contacting authorities if you haven’t already, and make statements about what happened.
 Again, your driver may be reluctant to have you report the accident, but doing so can only help you in the long run.

 While you have your phone out, and if you are not seriously injured, begin to take pictures of the accident scene.
 Be sure to take pictures of your driver, any other drivers or pedestrians involved, the license plates of both vehicles, the location where the accident happened, your injuries (if any), and any damage that may have occurred.
 In the event your accident goes to court, these pictures will serve as invaluable evidence in determining fault and financial outcomes.